Question 1 of 15

 What should you do if a backfire occurs?

-Which of the following statements is true regarding safety barriers?
+Which of the statements below is NOT true?

 Are you sure to perform this action?